kachkaev/traefik/docs/user-guide/kubernetes.md

     The secret must have two entries named `tls.key`and `tls.crt`.
 See the [Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls) for more details.

 !!! note
-    The TLS certificates will be added to all entrypoints defined by the ingress annotation `traefik.frontend.entryPoints`.
-If no such annotation is provided, the TLS certificates will be added to all TLS-enabled `defaultEntryPoints`.
+    The TLS certificates will be added to all entrypoints defined by the ingress annotation `traefik.frontend.entrypoints`.
+If no such annotation is provided, the TLS certificates will be added to all TLS-enabled `defaultEntrypoints`.

 !!! note
     The field `hosts` in the TLS configuration is ignored.
 Instead, the domains provided by the certificate are used for this purpose.
 It is recommended to not use wildcard certificates as they will match globally.